THE TRAVELLING HISTORIAN -- THE 'LITTLE CORPORAL' COMES HOME

 Napoleon I

-When Great Britain was asked to return his body to France, the Prime Minister Lord Melbourne approved and suggested that "it would be well to inform the Duke."
-(Wellington) Britain responded quickly to the French request."The government of her Britannica Majesty hopes that the promptness of its answer may be considered by France as proof of its desire to blot out the last trace of those national animosities which during the life of the Emperor armed England and France against each other."
+"The government of her Britannica Majesty hopes that the promptness of its answer may be considered by France as proof of its desire to blot out the last trace of those national animosities, which during the life of the Emperor, armed England and France against each other."

-The King sent his own son, Francois, Prince de Joinville, to St. Helena to bring back the remains of Napoleon.
-The prince sailed from Toulon on July 7, 1840 accompanied by Napoleon's most intimate servant, Marchand, who together with two generals would decide on the authenticity of the corpse.
-They arrived at St. Helena on October 8 where after many formalities the body was exhumed and identified.
 Abbe Coquereau sprinkled holy water on the body.
-He recorded that "the whole body seemed to be covered with a light foam (adipocere, a greyish waxy substance produced by the decompostion of soft tissue in corpses exposed to moisture) as if we were looking at it through a diaphanous cloud.
-The head was unmistakeable, a pillow raised it slightly; we could distinguish his broad forehead and his eyes, the sockets of which were outlined beneath the eyelids, still fringed with a few lashes, his cheeks were swollen, only his nose had suffered; his mouth, which was half open, revealed three remarkably white teeth; on his chin the traces of a beard were perfectly clear; his two hands in particular seemed to belong to someone who still breathed, they were so fresh in tone and colouring ... his nails had grown after death; they were long and white.
-One of his boots had come unsewn and showed four dull-whit toes."
+He recorded that, "The whole body seemed to be covered with a light foam (adipocere, a greyish waxy substance produced by the decompostion of soft tissue in corpses exposed to moisture) as if we were looking at it through a diaphanous cloud.
+The head was unmistakeable, a pillow raised it slightly; we could distinguish his broad forehead and his eyes, the sockets of which were outlined beneath the eyelids still fringed with a few lashes; his cheeks were swollen, only his nose had suffered; his mouth, which was half open, revealed three remarkably white teeth; on his chin the traces of a beard were perfectly clear; his two hands, in particular, seemed to belong to someone who still breathed, they were so fresh in tone and colouring ....
+His nails had grown after death and they were long and white.
+One of his boots had come unsewn and showed four dull-white toes."

 The funeral that followed was thought by many to be the longest in history.
-The coffin was taken to the steamer Normandie which took it to Val de lay Haye on the Seine River below Rouen where it was transferred to a river barge and borne in stately fashion leisurely up the Seine River making frequent stops at major towns along the bank for joyous celebrations by rapturous citizen.
+The coffin was taken to the steamer Normandie, which took it to Val de lay Haye on the Seine River below Rouen, where it was transferred to a river barge and borne in stately fashion leisurely up the Seine River making frequent stops at major towns along the bank for joyous celebrations by rapturous citizen.

 Seine River